 By day, Maris Farms is filled with happy hayrides, pumpkin patches, monster trucks, a corn maze and lots of activities, but at night, the corn maze turns into The Haunted Woods, which is filled with terrors around every corner.
 There are usually a few different haunted attractions going on, including the haunted corn maze and a zombie shootout bus tour in the forest.

-From September 29 to October 31, 2018, you can enjoy the corn maze, jumping pillow, tube slide, zip lines, pedal carts, an animal barn, various children's games, the Speleo cave, and the kid's courtyard on weekday afternoons from 1 to 5 p.m.
+From late September and throughout October, you can enjoy the corn maze, jumping pillow, tube slide, zip lines, pedal carts, an animal barn, various children's games, the Speleo cave, and the kid's courtyard on weekday afternoons.
 On weekends, you can enjoy all these activities, as well as the Hot Seat Escape Room, a zombie paintball gallery, a mechanical bull, trout fishing (catch and release), and live animal races.
 Additionally, the Haunted Woods attraction is open after dark on Fridays, Saturdays, and select Sundays in October while the Flashlight Maze and Night Wagon Ride are only open on Friday and Saturday nights.

 Area malls tend to offer a night of trick-or-treating indoors, safe from the rain and cold of Washington State in late October.
 Both the Tacoma Mall and South Hill Mall in Puyallup usually open their doors for a special trick-or-treating night before or on Halloween, which is ideal for folks traveling with younger children since older kids may not be as impressed.